UoA-eResearch/git-novice/episodes/04-changes.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Now suppose Alfredo adds more information to the file.
+Now suppose Sarah adds more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)